State Justice Institute.

 b.
 Fringe Benefit Computation

-For non-governmental entities, the applicant should provide a description of the fringe benefits provided to employees.
+The applicant should provide a description of the fringe benefits provided to employees.
 If percentages are used, the authority for such use should be presented, as well as a description of the elements included in the determination of the percentage rate.

 c.
 Consultant/Contractual Services and Honoraria